-For FY 2018, ACUS submits a budget request of \$3,094,000 in accordance with the President's budget.
+For FY 2019, ACUS submits a budget request of \$3,100,000.
 This level of funding will allow ACUS to pursue a full program of research projects and other programs aimed at discharging the agency's statutory responsibilities.
 This level of funding will also allow ACUS to pursue a robust research program that will help improve and reform government procedures.
-Such reforms will be designed to enhance the fairness, efficiency, transparency, and public participation in the work of federal executive branch agencies as they undertake important regulatory and other administrative activities that affect the lives of our citizens.
+Such reforms will be designed to enhance fairness, efficiency, expedition, and public participation in the work of federal executive branch agencies, given their substantial impact on all sectors of the national economy and on the lives of all our citizens.